aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-manipulations/_index.md

 ```

 ## **Render Shape as SVG**
-Now Aspose.Slides for Java support for rendering a shape as svg.
+Now Aspose.Slides for Node.js via Java support for rendering a shape as svg.
 Method [writeAsSvg](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape#writeAsSvg-java.io.OutputStream-) (and its overload) has been added to [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) class and [IShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/IShape) interface.
 This method allows to save content of the shape as an SVG file.
 Code snippet below shows how to export slide's shape to an SVG file.

 ```javascript
     var pres = new  aspose.slides.Presentation("TestExportShapeToSvg.pptx");